Carlito (wrestler): International tours (2010–2014)

-Return to WWE (2021–2025)
+Return to WWE (2021, 2023-2025)

 On January 31, 2021, at Royal Rumble, Carlito returned and entered the Royal Rumble match at number 8 as a face, where he was eliminated by Elias.
 The following night on Raw, Carlito teamed up with Jeff Hardy in his first match on Raw since 2010 to face off against Elias and Jaxson Ryker, in a winning effort.

-Carlito would appear on 2023 at the events Backlash (which took place in San Juan, Puerto Rico and Fastlane, working with the latino stable Latino World Order (LWO).
+Carlito would appear in 2023 at the events Backlash (which took place in San Juan, Puerto Rico) and Fastlane, working with the latino stable Latino World Order (LWO).
 Carlito signed a contract with WWE, and began a feud with Santos Escobar.
-After WrestleMania 40, Carlito turned heel and left LWO.
+After WrestleMania XL, Carlito turned heel and left LWO.
 During night 2 of the WWE Draft, Carlito was drafted to WWE Raw.
 As part of the Raw brand, Carlito became a member of The Judgment Day after SummerSlam.
-Carlito competed in the 2025 Andre the Giant Memorial Battle Royal, being eliminated by R-Truth in which would be his last match in WWE.
-Carlito's WWE contract ended in June, ending his second run with the company.
+Carlito competed in the 2025 Andre the Giant Memorial Battle Royal, being eliminated by R-Truth in what would be his last match in WWE.
+Carlito's WWE contract expired in June, ending his second run with the company.

 Second return to WWC (2025–present)

 On May 31, 2025, Carlito returned to WWC at Summer Madness, where he defeated Ray González to win the WWC Puerto Rico Heavyweight Championship for the second time.
-He would hold the title for 28 days before losing it to Tony Leyenda.